Vancouver Canucks: Media

 After a relationship with CKNW stretching since the Canucks joined the NHL in 1970, the Canucks entered into a new radio broadcast deal in 2006 with CKST—an AM sports/talk station.
 John Shorthouse continues to call the play-by-play, as he has since 1999, though with his role on the Canucks' television broadcasts becoming more prominent in recent years.
 As of 2023, Shorthouse now works the Canucks' TV broadcasts on a full-time basis alongside analysts Dave Tomlinson (primary) and Ray Ferraro (select games).
 Brendan Batchelor and Randip Janda call Canucks games on radio.
 The games aired on 14 stations across British Columbia.
 On March 9, 2017, it was announced that Rogers Media had acquired radio rights to the Canucks under a 5-year deal to begin in the 2017–18 season.
 On April 25, 2017, Rogers announced that it would acquire CISL from Newcap Radio and convert it to a sports radio format to serve as team flagship.
+On September 9, 2026, Rogers announced that Vancouver Canucks games would move to CKKS-FM starting in the 2026–27 season, following the shutdown of CISL in July 2026.

 Sportsnet and Rogers hold a monopoly on all television broadcasts of the Canucks; regional games are aired by Sportsnet Pacific, and occasionally on the overflow channel Sportsnet Canucks.
 Sportsnet had held the television rights to the team since 1998.
-Since 2014, Sportsnet also held the NHL national TV rights in Canada, allowing Canucks broadcasts (including the now sublicensed Hockey Night in Canada from CBC) to be televised nationally on a number of occasions.
+Since 2014, Sportsnet also held the NHL national TV rights in Canada, allowing Canucks broadcasts to be televised nationally on a number of occasions.